 Regional Australia: Often Very Hard

 Many regional Australian towns and rural properties rely on bore water.
-Bore water draws from underground aquifers.
-In WA, SA, Queensland and NSW, many aquifers run through limestone.
-That pushes hardness high.
+Bore water comes from underground aquifers.
+In WA, SA, Queensland and NSW, many of those aquifers run through limestone, which pushes hardness up.

 Bore water above 200 mg/L is not unusual in these areas.
 Some properties test well above 300 mg/L. Regional residents often need more aggressive filtration than city dwellers.

-If you don’t know your bore water hardness, start with a test strip.
+If you do not know your bore water hardness, start with a test strip.
 A professional water test gives a more precise result.

 Summary: Australia Water Hardness at a Glance